insure logo

 • You become eligible for Medicare.

 Coverage under the plan would continue if you moved out of state, but you may be better off buying individual health insurance if you can’t take advantage of the plan’s network of providers.
-If you decide to buy individual coverage, shop around for affordable health insurance.
+If you decide to buy individual coverage, make sure shop around to find the most affordable health insurance.

-For more, see know your COBRA rights and when you’re ready to move to a new plan, learn tips for buying individual health insurance.
 If you’re unsure of how much health insurance you need, use Insure.com’s Health Insurance Advisor tool.
-Also, you can read customer reviews from 3,700 survey particpants to find out who the Best Health Insurance Companies are when shopping for new coverage.
+Also, you can read customer reviews from 3,700 survey participants to find out who the Best Health Insurance Companies are when shopping for new coverage.